HappySeaFox/sail/EXAMPLES.md

 ### 3. `deep diver`

 **Purpose:** read a single or multiple image frames.
-Possibly specify a concrete plugin to use.
+Possibly specify a concrete plugin to use
+             (e.g. to load an image file with no extension).
 Possibly specify a desired pixel format to output.

 #### C:
 ```C